-This DIY wooden frame is really easy (and really cute)!
+This Easy DIY wooden frame is really easy (and really inexpensive) to create.

-I created it because I wanted to create a wifi password sign for my guests (I’ll be sharing the free editable printable very soon).
+I created it because I wanted to create a wifi password sign for my guests (click here for the FREE editable printable).

 A few months ago, I made this large wooden sign (to see the full tutorial click HERE), and I love the look of the frame on the sign.

 I had scraps left over from the project, so I decided to recreate the wood frame look on a smaller scale.
 For this wooden frame you’ll need: